BertrandAreal/pg_build_win/README.txt

 	LIBDIR=\where\to\put\libraries

-Anything inside LIBDIR will be deleted by "nmake reallyclean"
+Anything inside LIBDIR will be deleted by "nmake really-clean"

 Automatic PostgreSQL source trees - USE_GIT
 -------------------------------------------